felixchenfy/API_for_Simulating_Multi-Link_System/Report_part2.md

 # Report of ME314 Final Project
 # Part 2
 # Encapsulation of Functions for Simulating Multi-link System
 ## Feiyu Chen

+This is the 2nd Part of my report.
+While the 1st part focuses on describing what system I simualted, this part talks more about my encapsulated "createLink" functions, how they are used, technical detials, and problems and drawbacks.

 # 1. Introduction

-It can be a big headache to hard code the simulation of multi-link system in Mathematica, as it's trivial to type in all formulas and to deal with all kinds of weired bugs.
+It can be a big headache to hardcode the simulation of multi-link system in Mathematica, as it's trivial to type in all formulas and to deal with all kinds of weired bugs.
 The goal of this project is to reduce such pain by wrapping up an API (Application Programming Interface) so users could achieve the simulation by using simple functions.
 (Another goal is to make this a cool final project.)

 The core of the API is a set of functions called "createLink", with applications of creating links, triangle (polygon), and wall.
 A screen shot of my project's video demo is shown here:
 ![](/images/scene.png)